June 5th, 11:40 am

 Fewer Office Costs: Based on a survey, employers save $11,000 a year per half-time telecommuter, rounding off to $22,000 per full-time remote worker.
 Lesser real-estate costs, less absenteeism rate, attrition, and increased productivity contributed to these savings.

 A recruitment advantage: Nowadays, having a remote work option is leveraged by most employers from others.
-With the benefits of remote work for employees, more and more job hunters prefer employers who allow work-from-home options than others who don’t.
+With the benefits of remote work for employees, more and more job hunters prefer employers who allow work-from-home options to others who don’t.
 As employers, your talent pool source is not limited to your local area, and you’ll have more chances of getting a suitable hire when you cross off a permanent address in the list.

 Remote work opens vast work opportunities within or outside your organization, irrespective of your geographical location.
 Your home address no longer limits you, and you can work with people across the global space.